eclipse-thingweb/node-wot/README.md

 });
 ```

-Now supposing you want to interact with the device you have to consume its thing description as follows:
+Now supposing you want to interact with the device, you have to consume its Thing Description as follows:

 ```JavaScript
 // client.js